 The one word I would use to describe the choreography in Portrait is “interesting”.
 There were some very creative shapes, gestures and textures that I have never seen before in any dance show.

 The movement is what captivated me and kept me smirking in delight at unexpected little details, like when dancer Danielle Baskerville hovers her back over the floor in mid-sit up, or when her counterpart (Robert Kingsbury) collapses his head in her hand for a millisecond before getting thrown to the ground.
-The choreography is what made, and the athleticism of the dancers is undeniable.
+The choreography is what made it and the athleticism of the dancers is undeniable.

 The show is divided into scenes, each of which depicted different situations and feelings that come up in a classic romantic relationship.
 Everything from addiction to abuse to lack of support to loneliness.
 The gang’s all there!
 Straight away, it’s clear what each scene is about even when the only evidence is a pomegranate and a piece of paper.